Greece faces 'long road' after exiting bailout: Weidmann

 Weidmann, the head of Germany’s influential Bundesbank, praised Greece’s “impressive progress” but added Athens had to stay the course on reforms.

-“(The) end of the third adjustment program is not the finishing line, but a milestone on a long road to recovery,” Weidmann told an event in Athens.
+“(The) end of the third adjustment programme is not the finishing line, but a milestone on a long road to recovery,” Weidmann told an event in Athens.

 Greece has received 288 billion euros ($335.98 billion) in financial aid since 2010, with the European Union as its biggest lender.